 The DMin Program provides various kinds of learning and evaluation that are self-directed, communal, interdisciplinary and integrative in nature.
-These experiences aim at helping students to achieve a high level of competence in their practice of ministry and prepares them to propose and carry out the DMin Thesis.
+These experiences aim at helping students achieve a high level of competence in their practice of ministry and prepares them to propose and carry out the DMin Thesis.
 The components of the DMin program integral to achieving these goals include:

-- the Collaborative Learning Group which is engaged both on campus during summer residentials and online throughout the academic year;
+- the Collaborative Learning Group (CLG) which is engaged both on campus during summer residentials and online throughout the academic year;

 - the development of an Individual Learning Plan (ILP);

-- a Ministry Base Group;
+- a Ministry Base Group (MBG);

-- a College Advisor;
+- a College Faculty Advisor;

 - a Comprehensive Examining Committee;

-- the DMin Thesis Proposal Committee;
+- a DMin Thesis Director;

-- a DMin Thesis Director; and
+- the DMin Thesis Proposal Committee; and

 - the DMin Thesis Examining Committee.